nikl0n/recipe-book/src/apps/frontend/README.md

 - [ ] rights to delete, create and edit a recipe
   - [ ] user table with jwt?
 - [ ] packages/types
+- [x] recipe-detail ingredients with checkboxes to cross font